Skip to content

 The RC paper https://www.freedompaper.com/inkjet-photo-paper-resin-coated

-a laser printer: https://whatis.techtarget.com/definition/laser-printer
+a laser printer: https://www.techtarget.com/whatis/definition/laser-printer

-Thermal and Inkjet printer: https://www.toptenreviews.com/computers/articles/printer-showdown-inkjet-vs.-thermal-vs.-laser/
+Thermal and Ink-jet printer: https://www.toptenreviews.com/inkjet-vs-laser-printer-which-is-best

 Black and White Portrait of Alexandre Mayeur, photographer at French-Touch-Photography

-Born and raised in Paris, I am now a proud Wedding Photographer in Rochester, MN serving MPLS.
+Born and raised in Paris, I am now a proud Wedding Photographer in Rochester, MN, serving MPLS.

 I don’t only capture emotions in candid pictures, I also create timeless images and artful photographs.